 In any case, this does not destroy my faith in Holy Writ as my faith is in Jesus Christ and His Atoning death, burial and Resurrection, which are verifiable historical facts (just ask former skeptic Lee Strobel).
 I can only guess why the Markan account is written as such.
 Perhaps it is a scribal error which was replicated in both the Textus Receptus (Latin for “received text”, the Greek text undergirding the KJV and the NKJV) and the Critical Text (the Greek text from which most, if not all, other modern Bible versions are largely based), which has been carried forth to this day?

 We do not have any of the original NT documents.
 We do not have any of Paul’s original letters from his pen (or the pen of any of those who acted as a scribe for Paul from his dictation) or any of the original Gospels from the Gospel writer’s own hand.
 Consequently, we have copies – hand-scribed copies – of these precious documents.
-Most likely we have copies of copies, thus increasing the likelihood of changes from the original texts due to copyist error or even by a scribe’s misguided attempts at “correcting” the original.
+We have copies of copies, thus increasing the likelihood of changes from the original texts due to copyist error or even by a scribe’s misguided attempts at “correcting” the original.
 It is for all these reasons that my Statement of Faith has the qualifying phrase “…in its original form…” in the selected portion used above, referring to the inerrancy of Scripture.

 However, rest assured; we have more copies and fragments of the New Testament than any other literary work from this period.
 In fact, many more.
 This is where the importance of the ongoing research known as NT Textual Criticism1 – an art as much as a science – comes into play.
 These multitudes of NT documents enable the textual critic to arrive at what is most likely the original text in the large majority of cases.
 However, there are differences of opinions as to just what is the original text among textual critics on some Biblical passages.
 A basic overview of the process of textual criticism and its ramifications will be discussed in future articles here on CrossWise.